Australian of the Year 2017, South Australia

 Humanitarian, advocate and activist for people with dementia, Kate Swaffer was diagnosed with the disease just before her 50th birthday.
 Refusing to be defeated by the diagnosis, Kate has transformed tragedy into triumph, and become a voice for the 47.5 million people worldwide living with dementia.

 The short story ‘Jonathan Livingston Seagull’, first published in 1970, resonates strongly with Kate Swaffer.
-It is a story about following your own path and seeking to attain your full potential.
+It is about following your own path and seeking to attain your full potential.

 This wooden seagull, bought over 30 years ago, usually hangs in Kate’s office.
 It represents truth and freedom, and reminds Kate to keep going when others might stop, or to start, even if she is the only one; to fly in her own direction.